 Before we introduce you ce means IEEE 802.11a, 802.11b / g / n and 802.11ac, you need to understand a little about what the terms "wireless" and "Wi-Fi" are, I was not surprised to meet people for whom "wireless" and "Wi-Fi" are synonymous terms.

 The classic TV remote control, DO NOT use a wireless signal.
 Although there is a remote "connection" between it and TV when I switch it on, it is done by infrared (IR).

-"Wi-Fi"Or"WiFi"Is a technology for local wireless networks (WLAN - wireless local area network) created between devices supports IP connections (Internet Protocol) at equivalent speeds to cable.
+"Wi-Fi"Or"WiFi"Is a technology for local wireless networks (Wifi - wireless local area network) created between devices supports IP connections (Internet Protocol) at equivalent speeds to cable.
 Game consoles, mobile phones, tablets, smart TV, printers, alarm systems and many other devices are capable of supporting this type of connection.

 Data packet traffic to a Wi-Fi network is supported by a hardware device that implements the telecom standard IEEE 802.11.
 In most cases, it's about a routercapable of transmitting data through an IP protocol to one or more Wi-Fi-compatible devices.

 IEEE 802.11a, 802.11b / g / n and 802.11ac for Wi-Fi routers

 standard IEEE (Institute of Electrical and Electronics Engineers) 802.11 was added to the Wi-Fi Alliance, a non-profit organization that owns the trademark "Wi-Fi", And certified devices that support this technology.

 When you decide to buy a router for home or in the office, find Wi-Fi compliant devices on the market 802.11b / g / n si 802.11ac.
 Before you give it money on a Wi-Fi router, it is very important to understand what these standards are and how they can help you.